> Cloning Marijuana - Marijuana Cloning Explained

 fertilizers for the entire life of the plant.
 As long as you water the soil when it gets dry the plant will thrive and be happy.

-such rules.
-Some growers get the best of both worlds by experimenting with organic hydroponics, but most use basic stock solutions that
+rules.
+Some growers get the best of both worlds by experimenting with organic hydroponics, but most use basic stock solutions that contain

-contain fertilizer salts in a readily available form.
-These salts are easy to administer in tried-and-true formulas, but the problem is that
+fertilizer salts in a readily available form.
+These salts are easy to administer in tried-and-true formulas, but the problem is that these stock

-these stock solutions tend to leave a metallic taste in the precious produce.
-Experienced growers know to leach their plants before
+solutions tend to leave a metallic taste in the precious produce.
+Experienced growers know to leach their plants before harvest to remove

 clones are fantastic

-matter is left growing on the bottom of the plant and it is placed under an eighteen hour light cycle then all the little nuggets will
+left growing on the bottom of the plant and it is placed under an eighteen hour light cycle then all the little nuggets will stretch into

-stretch into vegetative shoots, which may then be cloned and grown into a full mother plant, which can be cloned indefinitely.
-This will provide
+vegetative shoots, which may then be cloned and grown into a full mother plant, which can be cloned indefinitely.
+This will provide you with many

 CANNABIS CULTURE MAGAZINE